Do you need a shock leader for spodding? This is a common question for anyone new to spodding/spombing and generally baiting up at range.

 Whilst in theory this is strong enough to withstand the weight of a large spod, it causes no harm to back yourself up with a decent shockleader too.

 Korda Armakord is an excellent shockleader for distance casting.
 Personally, I use Armakord alongside Ridgemonkey Transmit braid.
+With Armakord, I’ll usually use enough so that there’s a drop to the spigot of the rod and four wraps around the spod reel.

 Always use a finger stall with your spodding shock leader